aws-samples/aws-lambda-docker-serverless-inference/README.md

   - [**Serverless PyTorch Model Serving**](pytorch-inference-docker-lambda):  This examples illustrates how to serve PyTorch model on Lambda Function for Image Classification.
   - [**Serverless HeBERT Model Serving for sentiment analysis in Hebrew**](hebert-sentiment-analysis-inference-docker-lambda):  This example illustrates how to serve HeBERT model on Lambda Function for sentiment analysis in Hebrew.

+- **SageMaker Built-in Algorithms resources:**

+  - [**Train a BlazingText text classification algorithm in SageMaker, inference with AWS Lambda**](blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda):  This example illustrates how to use a BlazingText text classification training with SageMaker, and serving with AWS Lambda..

 - **Deep Java Library (DJL) resources:**

   - [**Serverless Object Detection Model Serving with Deep Java Library (DJL)**](djl-object-detection-inference-docker-lambda):  This example illustrates how to serve TensorFlow Object Detection model on Lambda Function using [Deep Java Library (DJL)](http://djl.ai).